What’s the issue?

-The impacts of the COVID-19 coronavirus outbreak have caused a significant deterioration in economic conditions for some companies and an increase in economic uncertainty for others.
+The ongoing impact of the COVID-19 coronavirus pandemic continues to cause a significant deterioration in economic conditions for many companies and an increase in economic uncertainty for others.
 Management needs to assess whether these events or conditions, either individually or collectively, may cast significant doubt on the company’s ability to continue as a going concern or, in severe cases, whether the going concern assumption is still appropriate as a basis for the preparation of the company’s financial statements.

 Although some sectors and jurisdictions are more affected than others, all companies across all jurisdictions need to consider the potential implications for the going concern assessment.

 Current events and conditions may have a significant impact on a company’s ability to continue as a going concern and therefore robust and entity-specific disclosures will need to be provided.

-Under IFRS® Standards, management is required to assess a company’s ability to continue as a going concern.
+Management is required to assess a company’s ability to continue as a going concern.
 A company is no longer a going concern if management either intends to liquidate the company or cease trading, or has no realistic alternative but to do so.
 [IAS 1.25]

 Revising budgets and forecasts

 In many cases, previously prepared budgets may now be of limited relevance given the rapidly changing economic and business circumstances.
 They may require significant revision – e.g. for forecast sales, gross margins and changes in working capital – to be able to support management’s assessment in the current environment.
 After updating the forecasts, management will need to assess whether it expects to remain in compliance with financial covenants.

 In times of economic uncertainty, it will be critical for management to assess what impacts the current events and conditions have on a company’s operations and forecast cash flows, with the key issue being whether a company will have sufficient liquidity to continue to meet its obligations as they fall due.